 Fishing, walking, and boating from the jetty will continue, along with the available Ferry services.
 Work on the jetty is on track to be completed in December.

 The Cowes Jetty upgrade is part of the Victorian Government’s $47.2 million investment to improve boating facilities across the state.
+Works on the jetty will be done by Parks Victoria.

 The state-wide funding includes upgrading boating facilities at five other priority locations, reviewing boating infrastructure management across Port Phillip and Western Port and establishing the Better Boating Fund.